 - learn that there is no such thing as a “bad child,” and often there is another reason for the many different behaviours that we see

 This student is someone’s brother, sister, peer, friend, and/or child.
-This student is doing the very best job that he/she can.
+Also, this student is doing the very best job that they can.
 This student — like all students — deserves a positive space in the classroom.
-At one time or another, any child can be “that child”, and every child needs to know that he or she has the additional love and support to make it through a challenging time.
+At one time or another, any child can be “that child”, and every child needs to know that they have the additional love and support to make it through a challenging time.

 Imagine if we never thought about children as this child or that child, but just a child: each of whom needs us in different ways at different times, and teaches us different things along the way.